 Airfare prices are now updated constantly and automatically, using complex algorithms, yet still myths persist that there’s a cheapest day of the week to buy flights.

-For example, our friends at Skyscanner, have used their data to say that the cheapest day to buy flights is Sunday.
+For example, Skyscanner used their data to say that the cheapest day to buy flights is Sunday.
 But there’s an inherent flaw in determining a “best day.”
 Just because prices are lower on average on that day doesn’t mean that prices will be lower for your flight.
 Nor does it mean that you shouldn’t bother looking for flights on other days.

 Skyscanner goes so far to say that the best month of the year to book a flight is September.
 CheapOair gets even more specific, saying that August 23 is "National Cheap Flight Day," the cheapest day of the year to book a flight based on their data.
-But again, while their data points to average prices being lower that month or that day, it doesn’t mean prices for your particular trip will be lower.
+But again, while their data points to average prices being lower that month or that day, you can't book average prices, and it doesn’t mean prices for your particular trip will be lower.

 And in fact, if you waited until August 23 to book, you might miss out on some amazing deals.
 One of the best deals we sent in 2018—Los Angeles to Bali in business class for $670 (normally $4,500)—was sent August 16.
-As the below graph shows, we actually sent more deals to US-based members the week before "National Cheap Flight Day" and the number of deals varies week to week, with an average of 40 deals per week going out to our US members.
+One of the best deals of 2020 ($63 to Chile) was sent in November and one of the best deals of 2021 ($202 to Japan) was sent in April.
+As the below graph shows, while the number of deals we find varies each month, in August 2020, we actually found a few less deals than in other months.

 Not everyone agrees with assessments like Skyscanner’s or Cheapoair's, though.
 Cheapair’s stance is closer to ours, for example.
 They say, “What day of week you purchase a flight has a negligible effect on flight cost.
 The average low fare only varies by $1 based on the purchase day of week.
 Whether you buy that ticket on Tuesday or Sunday it’s going to cost about the same.”

-So, with the experts disagreeing, when is the cheapest day to buy flights?
+So, with the experts disagreeing, when is the cheapest time to buy flights?